tiedl25/fp/readme.md

 ##### Average line space
 To further improve the row extraction, the line spacing is used.
 The average line spacing (python: statistics.mode()) and the minimum line spacing (python min()) were compared.
 In general the minimum line spacing gives better results, but the user will be allowed to change that, as well as to set a custom value.

+##### Shrink Cells
+Remove dots and spaces and shrink extracted cells to minimum bounding box.

+##### Page Layout for table width
+Increase the table width if the page layout indicates a one column page.

 #### Table Object
 Dictionary:
     bbox: